antusystem/cursor-pagination-example/README.md

 ## TO DO

 * Re-read about traversing arrays or linked list to apply those algorithms in this example.
 The current version is base on them from memory not by comparing to them 1-1.
+* Add a note that you can encrypt the `_id` or similar to protect the data.

 ## Requeriments